naninovel/docs/docs/guide/naninovel-scripts.md

 ; If `dead` variable is a false boolean, execute the print command.
 @print "I'm still alive." if:!dead

+; ...same but more concise.
+@print "I'm still alive." unless:dead

 ; If `glitch` is a true boolean or random function in 1 to 10 range ; returns 5 or more, execute `@spawn` command.